kalider/webserver/README.md

 # webserver
-Set to manual apache and mysql in local server
+Remove autostart apache and mysql in local server, and add command to start manually.
 ## Prerequisites
 You must have install apache and mysql in your pc or leptop
 ## Install